 I typically find the best ideas emerge when there is time pressure.
 I often break down brainstorming sessions into 5-minute rapid-fire increments.
 It gets peoples’ brains powered up and flowing.
-It also forces people to focus on ideas and not challenging the ideas.
+It also forces people to focus on creating ideas and not challenging the ideas.

 Let it flow, don’t say no

 One of the brainstorming best practices we had at McKinsey was to not say “no” in a brainstorming session.
-The majority of brainstorming is about building off of ideas, getting people engaged to open up and speak their mind, and there isn’t a quicker way to turn a person’s brain and creativity off than by saying “No, that won’t work…that is not a good idea.”
+The majority of brainstorming is about building off of ideas, and getting people engaged to open up and speak their minds, and there isn’t a quicker way to turn a person’s brain and creativity off than by saying “No, that won’t work…that is not a good idea.”
 Focus on giving people affirmation with simple phrases like, “let’s build on that idea” or “that is a nice idea, tell us more.”
 The time to synthesize, prioritize and say no is typically at the end of a brainstorming session.